 window for it.

 I’ll speak about what I use on the command line in another section, since I’m a pretty heavy CLI user and I’ve actually got a few CLI programs which I use that may surprise people but they may want to use.
-I use it with tmux so it has multiple windows and panes available, as well as allowing me to resume disconnected sessions for remoate servers, but it still ends up being an integral part of my workflow.
+I use it with tmux and tmuxp (which I think is better than tmuxinator) so it has multiple windows and panes available which I can quickly move between, as well as allowing me to resume disconnected sessions for remote servers.
+It ends up being an integral part of my workflow.
 Apple’s terminal program has improved substantially over time to the point that I am fine using it now rather than iTerm2.

 It’s incredible how much the web browser has replaced desktop apps with better-than-desktop experiences.
 Besides a multitude of SaaS applications that end up being part of getting stuff done for work, Chrome ends up having two pinned tabs for Mail and Calendaring in GMail and GCal handling my Inbox and Scheduling and a third tab for Trello which is how I coordinate more than a few non-work projects and tasks for my EA on a shared board.